WhatsApp Community

 With NRI FDs, the tax treatment depends on what type of deposit you hold.

-Connect with Savetaxs, and with expert guidance, simply open your NRI bank account without any issues.
+Connect with Savetaxs and, with expert guidance, open your NRI bank account without any issues.

 Investing in real estate means owning a property in India, such as a villa, apartment, office space, house, retail outlet, or other commercial building.